 I do realize that there are a lot of little things that I did not list above.
-Save the dates, invitations, stamps, thank you cards, marriage license, bridal party gifts, flowers, etc. If there’s anything BIG that you think I’ve forgotten, please tell me in the comments!
+Save the dates, invitations, stamps, thank you cards, marriage license, bridal party gifts, decorations, flowers, etc. If there’s anything BIG that you think I’ve forgotten, please tell me in the comments!
 I definitely would want to know.

 We also plan on providing transportation to our guests who are staying at local hotels.
 Our friend recently started his own limo party bus company, and we definitely plan on using him for this.
 It’ll make it a lot easier on everyone.